 Let’s start with a definition.
-Cloud-based phone systems are phone services that your business can purchase on the Internet.
-Rather than maintaining phone system software on a server (a.k.a. a Private Branch Exchange, or PBX) in your office, you can purchase cloud phone system service from a provider (a.k.a. hosted PBX) and pay on a subscription basis.
+Cloud-based phone systems refer to VoIP (Voice over Internet Protocol) phone services.
+Rather than maintaining phone system software on a server (a.k.a. a private branch exchange or PBX) in your office, you purchase cloud phone system service over the Internet from a provider (a.k.a. hosted PBX) and pay on a subscription basis.
 Because your cloud phone provider manages the service remotely, updates occur automatically, resulting in enhanced system performance.

-What exactly are the benefits of a cloud based phone system for you and your business?
+What exactly are the benefits of a cloud-based phone system for small businesses?
 And what are the drawbacks?
-Here's a look at the biggest pros and cons of these services.
+Here's a look at the biggest pros and cons.

-A sizable number of cloud VoIP providers charge less per minute than leading landline phone services.
-No matter what your call volume and usage, it’s almost guaranteed that a cloud based phone system will cost you less each month than a landline service.
+And a sizable number of cloud VoIP providers charge less per minute for international calls than leading landline phone services.
+No matter what your call volume and usage, it’s almost guaranteed that a cloud-based phone system will cost you less each month than a landline service.

-Unlimited minutes packages are economical for call centers with high traffic, while Pay-As-You-Go pricing models can accommodate those businesses who use minutes sparingly.
-And hosted platforms don't require you to purchase expensive hardware that needs maintenance and installation, saving you quite a bit, as judging from the example above.
+Unlimited minutes packages are economical for call centers with high traffic, while Pay-As-You-Go pricing models can accommodate those businesses that use minutes sparingly.
+And hosted platforms don't require you to purchase expensive hardware that needs maintenance and installation, saving you quite a bit, as judging from the statistic cited above.

 You don’t have to be next to your desk phone to make calls on a cloud-based system.
-You can work anywhere with a working Internet connection.
-You can set up an IP phone, plug in your laptop, or use a softphone on your smartphone to make calls.
-This opens the door to work from home, on the go, or as a full time remote employee.
+You can work anywhere with an Internet connection.
+Just set up an IP phone, plug in your laptop, or use a softphone on your smartphone to make calls.
+This opens the door to work from home, on the go, or as a full-time remote employee.

-Some cloud based phone services offer free phone apps that allow you to work from wherever you like.
-You can extension dial your team, call the Public Switch Telephone Network (PSTN), and use phone presence that tells you when your co-workers are occupied with calls, all without stepping foot in the office.
+Cloud-based phone services typically offer free phone apps that allow you to work from wherever you like.
+You can extension dial your team, call the public switched telephone network (PSTN), and use phone presence that tells you when your coworkers are occupied with calls, all without setting foot in the office.

-Since the components of a cloud based phone system are not all housed in the same location, most providers have a low amount of service downtime and very few disruptions.
-'Geographic redundancy' is the industry buzzword used for this decentralized setup.
-The word redundant is used to signify that all the different servers are a mirror replica of the others.
+Because the infrastructure of a cloud-based phone system can be backed up in multiple locations, most providers have a low amount of service downtime and very few disruptions.
+“Geographic redundancy” is the industry buzzword used for this decentralized setup.
+The word “redundant” is used to signify that all the different servers are a mirror replica of the others.

 For example, if a service provider hosts servers in New York and San Diego, either of those servers can act as backups should an extraordinary event knock one of the servers out of commission.
 If the server in San Diego experiences a major power malfunction, the traffic will be routed through the server in New York.

-Cloud systems usually have very small amounts of downtime due to geographic redundancy.
-If you're in the market for a cloud phone system, ask the provider what the downtime of their service is to get a sense of how much these disruptions affect service.
-If they have good redundancy, the figure should be close to zero.
+If you're in the market for a reliable hosted VoIP system, ask the provider what the downtime of their service is to get a sense of how much these disruptions affect service.
+If they have good reliability and redundancy, the figure should be close to zero.

 This means you won't have to pay for maintenance of the equipment, mechanical malfunctions, or additional IT hours to keep your system up and running.
 All of these issues are dealt with offsite by your service provider.

-Most VoIP cloud companies have a dedicated customer support team that can take your questions over the phone or via email.
-The smaller day-to-day issues you experience can be answered by knowledgeable professional, most of whom are located in the US.
+Most VoIP cloud companies, like OnSIP, have a dedicated customer support team that can take your questions over the phone or via email.
+The smaller day-to-day issues you experience can be answered by knowledgeable professionals, most of whom are located in the U.S.

 Cloud Phone System Cons